telekom/mltb2/CONTRIBUTING.md

 - Go to your forked repository on GitHub.
 - Click the **Compare & pull request** button next to your `feature-branch-name`.
 - Add a title and description for your pull request.
+- A new pull request should have the prefix `[WIP]` (work in progress) in its title: this indicates that you are still working on the PR.
 - Click **Create pull request**.
+- Check the results of the CI checks and make corrections if necessary.
+- When the pull request is finished from your point of view, remove the WIP prefix.
+  Then write a short comment that you are finished with the PR and it can be reviewed.

 ### 8. Await Review